jyutzler/Bridge-Systems/system.md

 Responder follows up by attempting to sign off in game, bidding 4NT Blackwood, or cuebidding if still interested in trying to cooperate with opener in making the slam decision.

-# Minor Openings
-﻿A 1♦ opener suggests a four-card or longer suit, since 1♣ is preferred on hands where a three-card minor suit must be opened.
-The exception is a hand with 4–4–3–2 shape: four spades, four hearts, three diamonds, and two clubs, which should be opened 1♦.

-Responses and later bidding generally follow the ideas set down in the previous section.
-Bidding at the one level is up-the-line in principle.
-Responder needs more trumps to raise (four to raise 1♦; five to raise 1♣, though one fewer trump will do in a pinch in a competitive sequence).

-NT responses are as follows:

-1♣
-   * 1NT = 7-10, usually sign-off
-   * 2NT = 11-12, invitational
-   * 3NT = 13–15, game forcing

-There is no forcing minor-suit raise.

 ## Subsequent Bidding by Responder
 If responder has bid a suit at the one level, he next determines whether he wishes